Rosamondwang/Rosamondwang.github.io/_pages/about.md

 <br><br>

 ## Photographs
-I was born and grew up in Urumuqi, XinJiang where my favorite food is pilaf (抓饭 pilav) and naan (馕 náng).
+I was born and grew up in Urumuqi, XinJiang where my favorite food is pilaf and naan.

 <img src="images/tianchi.png" alt="Tianchi, Mountain of God" width="90%">